What is cord blood banking?

 Bank it, don’t bin it

 Cord blood is far too important to waste, yet, if it is not collected and banked, it is routinely thrown away.
-By storing your baby’s precious umbilical cord blood, you can ensure this valuable resource is always available to protect them for the rest of their life.
+By storing your baby’s precious umbilical cord blood, you can ensure this valuable resource is always available to help protect them for the rest of their life.

 This is why over 4 million families worldwide have chosen to protect their baby’s health by banking their cord blood.[6]